 We learn best when we struggle together, make mistakes, and adjust accordingly.
 It's a learning cycle in which we become empowered with the confidence of owning our understanding.

 We, as teachers, tend to be nurturers; we want students to understand and many times resort to giving answers, or giving away answers all too soon.
 Students, too, need to experience disonance with problem situations and work together with students who are grappling with the same concept(s), so they can learn to persevere, become problem solvers, and become owners of their own learning.

 "What a child can do in cooperation today, [he] can do alone tomorrow." -- Lev Vygotsky on the "Zone of Proximal Development."

 Formerly, I was a high school principal (4 years) and taught high school mathematics, regular and College Board AP, for twelve years prior to becoming a school administrator.
-I received my Rank I certification (Instructional Leadership--Principalship) from Northern Kentucky University, and my Master's Degree and Bachelor's Degree in Mathematics from Georgetown College.
+I received my Superintendent Certification and Rank I certification (Instructional Leadership--Principalship) from Northern Kentucky University, and my Master's Degree and Bachelor's Degree in Mathematics from Georgetown College.

 On a personal note, I am a wife and mother of three sons.